 - think about self-harm or taking your own life.

 Some of these symptoms can also be caused by other medical conditions.
-Talk to your doctor about how you are feeling and ask for help.
+Talk to your doctor about how you are feeling.
 Anxiety and depression are quite common among people who have had cancer, but there is no need to face this experience alone.

 Depression generally won’t go away by itself – specific treatment is needed.
 Treating depression early may mean that you can deal with the problem quickly and avoid symptoms becoming worse.

 There are ways to treat depression, which don’t necessarily involve medicines.
 Treatment may include therapy provided by a GP, psychologist, psychiatrist, social worker or counsellor.
-Some people are able to get a Medicare rebate for these sessions under a Mental Health Treatment Plan.
+Some people can get a Medicare rebate for these sessions under a Mental Health Treatment Plan.
 Ask your GP if you are eligible.
 You can also call 13 11 20 for counselling support.

 Some people find online programs or smartphone apps helpful in managing depression and anxiety.
 Examples include Mood Gym, My Compass or Mental Health Online.